stefanZorcic/scaling-book/gpus.md

 **In network reductions:** Since the Hopper generation, NVIDIA switches have supported ["SHARP" (Scalable Hierarchical Aggregation and Reduction Protocol)](https://developer.nvidia.com/blog/advancing-performance-with-nvidia-sharp-in-network-computing/) which allows for "in-network reductions".
 This means *the network switches themselves* can do reduction operations and multiplex or "MultiCast" the result to multiple target GPUs:

 {% include figure.liquid path="assets/gpu/sharp-algorithm.png" class="img-fluid" caption="<b>Figure:</b> an AllReduce without SHARP has 2x the theoretical cost because it has to pass through each GPU twice.
-In practice, speedups are only about 30%." %}
+In practice, speedups are only about 30% (from NCCL 2.27.5)." %}

 Theoretically, this close to halves the cost of an AllReduce, since it means each GPU can send its data to a top-level switch which itself performs the reduction and broadcasts the result to each GPU without having to egress each GPU twice, while also reducing network latency.